 Capacity Building in the field of Higher Education

-The KA2 Capacity Building in Higher Education action aims to support the modernisation, accessibility and internationalisation of higher education in the Partner Countries.
+KA2 Capacity Building in Higher Education action aims to support modernization, accessibility, and internationalization of higher education in Partner Countries.
 Capacity-building Projects are transnational cooperation projects based on multilateral partnerships, primarily between higher education institutions(HEIs) from Programme and eligible Partner Countries financed through the Erasmus+ budget.
-They can also involve non-academic partners(like NGOs) to strengthen the links with society and business and to reinforce the systemic impact of the projects.
+Moreover, they can also involve non-academic partners(like NGOs) to strengthen the links with society and business and to reinforce the systemic impact of the projects.

 This action contributes to the development of sustainable and inclusive socio-economic growth in Partner Countries and should ensure development and EU external actions objectives and principles, including national ownership, social cohesion, equity, proper geographical balance and diversity.
 Special attention will be given to the least developed countries, universities in more remote areas, as well as to disadvantaged students from poor socio-economic backgrounds and to students with special needs.